kayeew/Java-Web-App/README.md

 - Login/registration system - allowing user to register and sign to make bookings.
 - Basic booking system – where users make simple request for a date of choice and waits for admin for approval.

-Account functions:
 User account:
-•	Make a booking request.
+- Make a booking request.
-•	Cancel booking request.
+- Cancel booking request.

-Admin account
+Admin account:
-•	Approve bookings
+- Approve bookings
-•	View all registered users with search bar
+- View all registered users with search bar

 Note: By default all signup accounts are type user Have to manually change user type to admin in the database to get admin access